MichaelELeonard/Python-API-Challenge/README.md

 ## City Latitude vs Temperature
 When examining City Max Latitude vs. Temperature most of the cities are located between a latitude of -40° to 60° and have a temperature of range of 0° to 35° degrees Celsius (32°-95° Fahrenheit).
-This result is not surprising as 32°-95° degrees Fahrenheit is typically a comfortable temperature range for human beings.
+This result is not surprising as 32°-95° Fahrenheit is typically a comfortable temperature range for human beings.

 <img src="Pics/CITY LATITUDE VS TEMPERATURE.png" width="468" height="377">